devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2022-11-14/assignments.md

 using the dynamic linker APIs.
 Call `void foo(char *)` for all the libraries found.

 Gracefully skip the libraries that do not adhere to the plugin framework APIs.
+Copy one of the system libraries (from e.g. `/usr/lib` directory) to the current directory to test this out.

 # Zombie army